zanminkian/git-validator/README.md

 .git/hooks/pre-commit $1
 ```

-### Customize eslint config
+### Customizing eslint Config

-We use eslint to lint and format the code under the hood.
-If your don't like the built-in eslint config, you can add your own `.eslintrc.js` to the root of your project.
-Here is example for you.
+Under the hood, we use `eslint` to lint and format code.
+If you want to use a different eslint config, add your own `.eslintrc.js` at the root of your project.
+Here's an example:

 ```js
 module.exports = {